arubhardwaj/Beep.jl/README.md

 It is required to specify sound type in function.
 Presently this package supports 11 sounds:

--    "facebook"
--    "microwave"
--    "new_item"
--    "ready_master"
--    "shotgun"
+-    "alert"
--    "smb_coin"
+-    "church"
--    "smb_stage_clear"
+-    "gun"
--    "sword"
+-    "laser"
--    "victory_fanfare_mono"
+-    "quack"
--    "wilhelm"
+-    "rocket"
--    "work_complete"
+-    "whistle"

 # Add more sounds

 Feel free to make a PR and add more sounds for notification.
+From [Zapslat](https://www.zapsplat.com/).

+# Credits

+Sound effects obtained from https://www.zapsplat.com